 In this annual report on Form 20-F, all references to "Chile" are references to the Republic of Chile.
 This annual report contains conversions of certain Chilean peso and Brazilian real amounts into U.S. dollars at specified rates solely for the convenience of the reader.
 These conversions should not be construed as representations that the Chilean peso and the Brazilian real amounts actually represent such U.S. dollar amounts or could be converted into U.S. dollars at the rate indicated.
-Unless we specify otherwise, all references to "\$\$", "US\$", "U.S. dollars" or "dollars" are to United States dollars, references to "pesos," "Chilean pesos" or "Ch\$" are to Chilean pesos.
-References to "reais," "Brazilian reais" or "R\$" are to Brazilian reais, and references to "UF" are to Unidades de Fomento, a daily indexed Chilean peso-denominated monetary unit that takes into account the effect of the Chilean inflation rate.
-Unless we indicate otherwise, the U.S. dollar equivalent for information in Chilean pesos used in this annual report and in our audited consolidated financial statements is based on the "dólar observado" or "observed" exchange rate published by Banco Central de Chile (which we refer to as the Central Bank of Chile) on December 31, 2016, which was Ch\$669.47 = US\$1.00.
-The observed exchange rate on February 28, 2017, was Ch\$645.19= US\$1.00.
-Unless we indicate otherwise, the U.S. dollar equivalent for information in Brazilian reais used in this annual report and in our audited otherwise, the u.S. dollar equivalent for information in Brazilian reais used in this annual report and in our audited consolidated financial statements is based on the "dólar observado" or "observed exchange rate on February 28, 2017, was Ch\$645.19= US\$1.00.
-Unless we indicate otherwise, the U.S. dollar equivalent for information in Brazilian reais used in this annual report and in our audited consolidated financial statements is based on the average "bid and offer rate" published by Banco Central do Brasil (which we refer to a
+Unless we specify otherwise, all references to "\$", "U.S.", "U.S." dollars" or "dollars" are to United States dollars, references to "pesos," "Chilean pesos" or "Ch\" are to Chilean pesos.
+References to "reais," "Brazilian reais" or "R\" are to Brazilian reais, and references to "UF" are to Unidades de Fomento, a daily indexed Chilean peso-denominated monetary unit that takes into account the effect of the Chilean inflation rate.
+Unless we indicate otherwise, the U.S. dollar equivalent for information in Chilean pesos used in this annual report and in our audited consolidated financial statements is based on the "dolar observado" or "observed" exchange rate published by Banco Central de Chile (which we refer to as the Central Bank of Chile) on December 31, 2016, which was Ch\\$669.47 = US\\$1.00.
+The observed exchange rate on February 28, 2017, was Ch\\$645.19= US\\$1.00.
+Unless we indicate otherwise, the U.S. dollar equivalent for information in Brazilian reais used in this annual report and in our audited consolidated financial statements is based on the average "bid and offer rate" published by Banco Central do Brasil (which we refer to as the Central Bank of Brazil) on December 31, 2016, which was R\\$3.259 = US\\$1.00.
+The observed exchange rate on February 28, 2017 was \$\\$R\\$3.099 = US\\$1.00.
+The Federal Reserve Bank of New York does not report a noon buying rate for Chilean pesos or Brazilian reais.